ibm-cloud-docs/apps/dep-app-tool.md

 ## Using the {{site.data.keyword.cloud_notm}} console
 {: deploy-console}

-{{site.data.keyword.cloud_notm}} provides a web console where you can configure continous delivery and deploy your app by using a DevOps toolchain.
+{{site.data.keyword.cloud_notm}} provides a web console where you can configure continuous delivery and deploy your app by using a DevOps toolchain.

 ### Before you begin
 {: deploy-console-before}